A man looking at a tablet in server room

 While classical computers rely on binary bits (zeros and ones) to store and process data, quantum computers can encode even more data at once using quantum bits (qubits) in superposition.

-A qubit can behave like a traditional bit and store a value of either a zero or a one, but its power comes from its ability to store superpositions: a weighted combination of zero and one at the same time.
 When combined, a set of qubits in superposition can store more information than the same number of bits.
-However, each qubit can only output a single bit of information at the end of the computation.
-Quantum algorithms work by storing and manipulating information in a way inaccessible to classical computers, which can provide speedups for certain problems.
+However, each qubit can output only a single bit of information at the end of the computation.
+Quantum algorithms work by storing and manipulating information in a way that is inaccessible to classical computers, which can provide speedups for certain problems.

 Controlling qubits requires delicate hardware that is sensitive to interference and must be kept at extremely cold temperatures.
 Quantum researchers use cryogenic refrigeration to keep qubits at temperatures colder than the void of space.

 Currently, quantum hardware is expensive, large and error-prone.
-While researchers work daily to address the challenges of building larger quantum computers, quantum computing is not expected to completely replace traditional computing anytime soon, or potentially ever.
-That's because quantum computing is best suited for certain complex problems.
+While researchers work daily to address the challenges of building larger quantum computers, quantum computing is not expected to completely replace traditional computing anytime soon (or potentially ever).
+That’s because quantum computing is best suited for certain complex problems.

-Quantum vs. classical computers
+Quantum versus classical computers

-Quantum computing is built on the principles of quantum mechanics, which describe how subatomic particles behave differently from macrolevel physics.
+Quantum computing is built on the principles of quantum mechanics, which describe how subatomic particles behave differently from macro-level physics.
 But because quantum mechanics provides the foundational laws for our entire universe, on a subatomic level, every system is a quantum system.

 Understanding how classical computers work

-Classical computation models use strings of binary digits (bits) to reduce all information into binary code composed of zeros and ones.
-Using a set of simple logic gates, like AND, OR, NO and NAND, we can process that information to perform advanced calculations.
-However, each logic gate can only act on one or two bits at a time.
-We determine the “state” of a classical computer is based on the states of all its bits.
+However, each logic gate can act only on one or two bits at a time.
+We determine the “state” of a classical computer based on the states of all its bits.
 Classical computers use transistors and semiconductors to store and process binary information.

 Understanding how quantum computers work